baste-22/app-dev/README.md

 # app-dev
 **My first repository**
-my favorite genre of managa are: fantasy and action
+my favorite genre of manga are: fantasy and action